harbalk/deliteful/docs/list/List.md

 		"requirejs-domready/domReady!"
 	], function (List) {
 		var list = new List();
-		// Map the title property of a store item to
+		// Map the title property of a source item to
 		// the label property supported by the renderer list.labelAttr = "title";
 		// Map a substring of the title property
-		// of a store item to the righttext property
+		// of a source item to the righttext property
 		// supported by the renderer
-		list.righttextFunc = function (item, store, value) {
+		list.righttextFunc = function (item, source, value) {
 			return item.title.split(" ")[0];
 		};
-		list.store.add({title: "first item"});
+		list.source.add({title: "first item"});
 		...
 		list.placeAt(document.body);
 });